Treasure of the Rudras: Reception

-Brazilian magazine VideoGame commented that the title is an example of how the Super NES was the best console for role playing games, and this is just another example.
-They also praised the graphics and gameplay as being as high quality as Square's other series Final Fantasy.
+Upon its release, a quartet of writers for the Japanese magazine Famitsu awarded Treasure of the Rudras an aggregate score of 31 out of 40 points, placing it in the publication's "Silver Hall of Fame".
+The reviewers commended Square for continuing its track record of excellent RPGs and for making complex mechanics like the mantra-based magic system easy to understand, though one member of the panel felt that instantly switching between the game's three storylines could be disorienting to the player.
+Brazilian magazine VideoGame scored the game a 9.3 out of 10, commenting that it is an example of how the Super NES is the best console for role-playing games.
+They also applauded the graphics and gameplay as being as high quality as Square's Final Fantasy series.
+Rating the game 92%, the French magazine Consoles+ was equally as complimentary of the game for upholding Square's RPG pedigree of impressive presentations, storylines, and gameplay.
+The publication disliked the high number of battles, but admitted this was a valid criticism of many Japanese RPGs.

-The game has received praise in retrospective reviews as well.
-Games Radar praised the game's unique battle system of learning spells through words and combining them to make new ones, but noted that there were games from the mid-1990s that were more beatifically drawn and “narratively ambitious”.
-Retro Gamer also praised the game's magic system and also the unique approach of having three branching stories that players could exit and enter at will, and called the title a “hidden gem”.
+Retrospective evaluations of the game have been positive as well.
+GamesRadar+ praised its unique battle system of learning spells through words and combining them to make new ones, but noted that there were games from the mid-1990s that were more beatifically drawn and "narratively ambitious".
+Retro Gamer also complimented the magic system and its approach of having three branching stories that players could exit and enter at will, labeling the title a "hidden gem".
 Destructoid compared the plot and its many shifting perspectives to Game of Thrones, but noted that the game did not appear to have been made with the same large budget as contemporary titles, and noted the difficulty of using the linguistic magic system.
 Jeuxvideo.com enjoyed the title's humorous cutscenes, but were critical of the game's lack of polish.
-Hobby Consolas called the title one of the best games ever released for the Super NES, praising the graphical detail and the innovative magic system.
+HobbyConsolas called the title one of the best games ever released for the Super NES, praising the graphical detail and the innovative magic system.